 CPRM is a serious late effect of radiation treatment and can occur 6-24 months following RT.r

-The estimated cumulative risks of CPRM have been reported between 0.5 to 10%.
 The risk of CPRM is related to the total dose of radiation delivered to the spinal cord.
-When conventional fractionation is used at doses of 1.8 to 2 Gy per fraction to the full thickness cord, the estimated risk of myelopathy is less than 1% for doses of up to 54 Gy.
-For doses of up to 61 Gy, the estimated risk is less than 10%.
-There is also a strong correlation between increased risk and dose per fraction.r
+When conventional fractionation is used at doses of 1.8 to 2 Gy per fraction to the full thickness of the spinal cord, the estimated risk of myelopathy is 0.2% for a total dose of 50 Gy, 6% for a total dose of 60 Gy and 50% for a total dose of 69 Gy.r There is also a strong correlation between increased risk and a higher dose per fraction.r